Google Cloud Platform (GCP)

 Your service account now has organization wide access to the Google IAM API.

-When updating your custom role permissions (e.g. adding organization resource manager permissions), we have noticed a delay before these changes take effect.
-This is a known GCP issue that you can read about in the note here.
+When you update your custom role permissions (e.g., add organization resource manager permissions), you may notice a delay before changes take effect.
+This is a known GCP issue that you can read about in the GCP documentation.